-This star is different from the star in Revelation 8:10; this star is an angel, and he is also “a king;” “and to him was given the key to the bottomless pit.”
+This star is different from the star pictured in Revelation 8:10; this star is an angel, and he also “a king;” “and to him was given the key to the bottomless pit.”
 He is “a king;” a point to be remembered as we look at upcoming chapters.
 “And they had a king over them, which is the angel of the bottomless pit, whose name in the Hebrew tongue is Abaddon, but in the Greek tongue hath his name Apollyon” (Revelation 9:11, emphasis added).
 This “king” is “the angel of the bottomless pit.”
 The term “bottomless pit” could also have been translated as “deep” as was done in Luke 8:31.
 When the evil angels were going to be cast out of the men possessed by the demons, they didn’t want “to go out into the deep” (Luke 8:31, emphasis added).
 The Greek word for “deep” and “bottomless pit” is abussos.
-So the that is described is a star fallen from heaven, a king, the angel of the bottomless pit whose names mean the “destroyer,” an example of this being Satan (Apollyon and Abaddon).
+So the being that is described is a star fallen from heaven, a king, the angel of the bottomless pit whose names mean the “destroyer,” an example of this being Satan (Apollyon and Abaddon).

 In Revelation 20:2-3, Satan is again associated with the bottomless pit and in future chapters we will see other instances where Satan is associated with the “bottomless pit.”
 In Revelation 12:4, stars are used to denote the angels which fell from heaven.
 In Revelation 9:1, Satan is the star which fell “from heaven unto the earth.”
 Also in Revelation 12:9, Satan is “cast out into the earth” from heaven.
-“And He [Jesus] said unto them, I beheld Satan as lightening fall from heaven” (Luke 10:18, emphasis added).
+“And He [Yahushua] said unto them, I beheld Satan as lightening fall from heaven” (Luke 10:18, emphasis added).

-Few at this time are aware of Satan’s physical appearing on earth during the last days.
+Few at this time are aware of Satan’s physical appearing on the earth during the last days.
 There is a growing tendency of mankind not to believe that Satan even exists.
 Up until the time of the fifth trumpet, Satan has chosen to remain in the shadows and not to expose himself.
-Four portions of Daniel and Revelation describe his literal, physical appearance on earth during the last days.
-The fact that Satan’s appearance is discussed four times in these two prophetic books should give us some idea of the significance of this event.
+Four portions of Daniel and Revelation describe his literal, physical appearance on the earth during the last days.
+The fact that Satan’s appearance is discussed four times in these two prophetic books should give us some idea of the magnitude of this event.
 Revelation 9:1-11 is the first portion to be looked at.
-Satan has made brief appearances on earth in the past, but he has chosen to remain in the dark and having people believe he doesn’t exist.
-We are told that he “deceives the whole world” (Revelation 12:9) and what better way to deceive mankind than to get us to believe that he does not even exist and there is nothing to fear from him.
+Satan has made brief appearances on the earth in the past, but he has chosen to remain in the dark and having people believe he doesn’t even exist.
+We are told that he “deceives the whole world” (Revelation 12:9) and what better way to deceive mankind than to get us to believe that he does not even exist and there is nothing to fear from him?

 Are we to be ignorant of such a foe?
 Apparently the early church was not so.
 “Lest Satan should get an advantage of us: for we are not ignorant of his devices” (2 Corinthians 2:11).
-Ignorance of such a subtle and deceptive foe that could deceive a third of the angels in the very presence of God cannot bode well for us.
-God would not have us to be ignorant but alert and on our guard to all his workings in our lives and in this world.
+Ignorance of such a subtle and deceptive foe that could deceive a third of the angels in the very presence of Elohim cannot bode well for us.
+Elohim would not have us to be ignorant but alert and on our guard to all his workings in our lives and in this world.
 He is described as a roaring lion walking about seeking whom he can devour (1 Peter 5:8).

-“And it was commanded them that they should not hurt the grass of the earth, neither any green thing, neither any tree; but only those men which have not the seal of God in their foreheads.
+“And it was commanded them that they should not hurt the grass of the earth, neither any green thing, neither any tree; but only [hurt] those men which have not the seal of Elohim in their foreheads.
 And to them it was given that they should not kill them, but that they should be tormented five months: and their torment was as the torment of a scorpion, when he strikes a man.
 And in those days shall men seek death, and shall not find it; and shall desire to die, and death shall flee from them” (Revelation 9:4-6, emphasis added).

 They are not allowed to “hurt the grass of the earth, neither any green thing, neither any tree” according to verse 4.
 All the green grass was burnt up as was a third of the trees during the sounding of the first trumpet, but grass has the ability to regenerate if the roots are not destroyed.
 I usually burn the ditches in the late fall or early spring so the new growth has an easier time getting started in the spring of the year.